DerwenAI/strwythura/README.md

   <summary>Component Libraries</summary>
 &nbsp;

-Many thanks to the developer teams and sponsors of so many open source packages which this tutorial uses:
+Many thanks to the developer teams and sponsors of the many open source libraries which this tutorial uses:

   * <https://github.com/senzing-garage/sz-semantics>
   * <https://github.com/senzing-garage/serve-grpc>